African students living in Ukraine say they face racism while trying to flee

 “There should be absolutely no discrimination between Ukrainians and non-Ukrainians, Europeans and non-Europeans.
 Everyone is fleeing from the same risks,” he added.

-Moroccan Foreign Minister Nasser Bourita told The Post on Tuesday that there were “isolated cases” of African citizens being mistreated at the border.
+Moroccan Foreign Minister Nasser Bourita told The Post that there were “isolated cases” of African citizens being mistreated at the border.
 “I don’t think it’s something done systematically,” he said.

 The African Union released a statement condemning the treatment of African citizens at Ukrainian border crossings.
-“Reports that Africans are singled out for unacceptable dissimilar treatment would be shockingly racist and in breach of international law.”
+“Reports that Africans are singled out for unacceptable dissimilar treatment would be shockingly racist and in breach [of] international law.”

 Nigerian Foreign Minister Geoffrey Onyeama said that he was aware of these incidents and that he had a call Tuesday with his Ukrainian counterpart, Dmytro Kuleba.